• Skip to primary navigation

 • Balsamic vinegar - This compliments the tomatoes so well and adds an extra touch of sweetness.
 Like the olive oil, try to use the best quality you can, as the cheaper brands tend to be a bit watery.

 • Garlic - Freshly crushed is best.
-Crush it in to almost a paste, so there is even distribution in the sauce.
+Crush it into almost a paste, so there is even distribution in the sauce.
 You can use frozen garlic or from a tube to save time if you prefer.

 • Lemon - This really lightens the pasta up.
 Just use juice rather than zest though, because you don't want it to be over powering.